Tools & Resources for Bloggers and Creative Online Entrepreneurs

 Tailwind is a Pinterest & Instagram Marketing Toolkit complete with a Smart Scheduler (This thing changed my life), In-Depth Analytics, and Tribes.
 Check out my post Pin like a Pro with the Tailwind Pinterest Scheduler for an in-depth look at how I use Tailwind for Pinterest.

-ConvertKit is an Email Marketing Platform specifically built to meet the unique marketing needs of professional bloggers, complete with automation and tagging features.
-I can easily create an email opt in form with a content upgrade that auto-delivers to my readers inbox.
+ConvertKit is an Email Marketing Platform specifically built to meet the unique marketing needs of professional bloggers and creative solopreneurs.
+Complete with automation and tagging features, you can automatically send series of content to specific members of your audience.
+My FAVORITE part about ConvertKit?
+It's EASY to use.
+Finally!

 Canva is hands down the best tool I've used for creating Pinterest images and other visuals for my blog and business.
 The best part?
 Canva is free!!
 If you want to take it to the next level there is a paid version of Canva -Canva Work you can use to save image templates, brand colors and font palettes.